Deucha

 Deucha is a village and a gram panchayat in Mohammad Bazar CD Block in Suri Sadar subdivision of Birbhum district in the Indian state of West Bengal.

 History

-According to a government data had given in 1845, there had 30 chullis i.e. iron melting furnaces existed at Deucha.
+According to a 1845 government data, there had 30 chullis i.e. iron melting furnaces existed at Deucha.
 In 1855, Mackcey and Co. established Birbhum Iron Works Company and in 1875 Messers Burn and co. had done the same job there.

 There are many old decorated bricks found every where, which shows old glory of Deucha.

 Salui is a Hindu workers caste who are living at Deucha.
 Saluis were the head of 'saal' i.e. home-made iron-furnace.
 Sontsaal is a nearby village where Muslim 'saal' workers had lived.

 At the time of King Ram Pal, Deucha was under 'Kujabati' state.